 In this outsourcing pricing model, you will need to pay your outsourcing service provider based on their performance.
 Once you are satisfied with the results of the service provided, you need to reward your vendor, in form of incentives.
 But if in case you observe that the services offered are unsatisfactory, the vendor needs to pay a penalty.
 Whenever you go for this outsourcing pricing model, you are assured of the work quality, because your vendor will attempt their best to get incentives based on their performance level.

 Shared Risk-Reward Pricing Model:

-Similar to the Incentive-based model, this outsourcing pricing model comes with a flat-rate and it holds bonus payments till the time your partner fulfills particular objectives.
-In this model, the service providers and client typically share funding the development of the products.
+Similar to the Incentive-based model, this outsourcing pricing model comes with a flat rate and it holds bonus payments till the time your partner fulfills particular objectives.
+In this model, the service providers and clients typically share funding for the development of the products.
 This offers your partner a share in the rewards for a specified time period.

 Time and Materials (T&M) Pricing Model:

 This is one of the conventional outsourcing pricing models and it is unique as compared to other models.
-It requires your outsourcing partner to place a bid for the particular project, depending on the project based on your requirements, its scope and the quantity of work that needs to be completed.
+It requires your outsourcing partner to place a bid for a particular project, depending on the project based on your requirements, its scope, and the quantity of work that needs to be completed.
 It is known that this pricing model functions seamlessly if your teams are proficient at outlining your business’ project needs.
-In this way, the particular outsourcing partner will devote less time on reworking problems, restricting your project completion time as well as it allows you to save money.
+In this way, the particular outsourcing partner will devote less time to reworking problems, restricting your project completion time as well as it allows you to save money.